Face Recognition Authentication

 -

-The cloud must be synced from AD to Entra ID with Entra Connect.
+Users must by synced from AD to Entra ID with Entra Connect or maintained in Entra ID only.

 -